Obituary of Loretta Smith

 Loretta came to know the Lord while she was a Life Care Center in Arvada.
 Rev. Dan Tracy would come to visit with her and she accepted Jesus into her heart with him.
 Once returning back home she attended and became a member of the Kanorado United Methodist Church where she was baptized

 She is survived by her Daughter Kim (Darryl) Driscoll of Bethune, sisters, Louise Williams and Beverly (Ramon) Cortinas of Burlington and Iris Mesmer of Ft.
 Morgan.
 Brothers, Richard Crites and Frank (Janie) Crites of Bethune and Ronald (RC) Crites and Cliff (Mary Lyn) Crites of Burlington.
 Sister-in-law Ruby Knight and brother-in-law Don Smith both of Burlington.
 Her grandchildren Dr. DaiLynn Driscoll (Bryan) of Bethune and Kylie Driscoll (Josh) of Grand Junction.
-As well as many foreign grandkids, nieces, nephews, cousins and many other extended family and friends.To plant a tree in memory of Loretta Smith, please visit Tribute Store
+As well as many foreign grandkids, nieces, nephews, cousins and many other extended family and friends.To plant a beautiful memorial tree in memory of Loretta Smith, please visit our Tree Store

 Honoring Lives...
 Celebrating Memories